SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 from a similar viewpoint.
-Aliens: Aliens generally allow players to explore one or two key aspects of the human condition in depth, without actually being bound by the stereotype of “Human.”
+Aliens: Aliens generally allow players to explore one or two key aspects of the human condition in depth, without actually being bound by the stereotype of "Human."
 However, you might decide that, though Humanity has never met any alien cultures, the Human colonists have grown so far apart that they’ve practically become their own species -- at least culturally.